Data Scraping

 Extracting All Data

-The most efficient way to scrape an entire table is using table.map().
-This handles pagination automatically and processes rows in chunks.
+The most efficient way to scrape a table is using table.map().
+It processes rows in chunks and follows pagination up to the configured maxPages limit.

 typescript